Memorbuch: Memorbuch of Nuremberg

-The first necrology, which was probably-preceded by forty-four pages containing a history of the persecutions or a cycle of elegies, is prefaced by a prayer on the announcement of the New Moon; a benediction for the members of the community who undertake to keep the fast-day called Sheni ve-Ḥamishi ve-Sheni; a benediction for the benefactors and persons attending the synagogue; a prayer for the sick; and the Av ha-Raḥamim, a prayer for the martyrs of Israel.
+The first necrology, which was probably preceded by forty-four pages containing a history of the persecutions or a cycle of elegies, is prefaced by a prayer on the announcement of the New Moon; a benediction for the members of the community who undertake to keep the fast-day called Sheni ve-Ḥamishi ve-Sheni; a benediction for the benefactors and persons attending the synagogue; a prayer for the sick; and the Av ha-Raḥamim, a prayer for the martyrs of Israel.
 This is followed by a poem referring to the book, the building, and the dedication of the synagogue, and closing with the words: "The names of the donors have been entered in the Book of the Beloved, who sleep in the grave."
-Then come the prayers, found in nearly all the memor-books, for the souls of the spiritual heroes of Israel and of individual benefactors, and the prayers for the dead (yizkor), in Hebrew and Old French, for the individual martyrs and the persecuted communities.
+Then come the prayers, found in nearly all the memorbuchs, for the souls of the spiritual heroes of Israel and of individual benefactors, and the prayers for the dead (yizkor), in Hebrew and Old French, for the individual martyrs and the persecuted communities.
 The martyrology is introduced by a summary of the persecutions of 1096 to 1298, the names of the martyrs between 1096 and 1349, a list of cities and villages in which persecutions took place under Rindfleisch (1298) and Armleder (1336–39), and at the time of the Black Death (1348–49).
 The second necrology is introduced by the ritual for the New Moon and a prayer for the members of the community (Misheberak, almost in the present form), to which are added the same lists and other material as in the first necrology.